keylime/enhancements/7_multi-tenancy.md

 `UsersHandler` - will provide the following HTTP methods:

-* `GET`: Get a list of users or details of a specific user from the system (requires the caller to be the admin of the group in which the user resides.
-A call for a specific user can only be made by the admin or the user themselves.
+* `GET`: Get a list of users or details of a specific user from the system (requires the caller to be the admin of the group in which the user resides or the root admin.
+  A call for a specific user can only be made by admins or the user themselves.

 * `POST`: Limited to only root admin or group admin.
 Allows creation of a specific user.
 The following params should be populated: